mathjax/MathJax-docs/tex.rst

 <http://www.mathjax.org/community/mathjax-in-use/>`_ page.

-If there is no plugin for your system, or if it doesn't handle the subtleties of issolating the mathematics from the other markup that it supports, then you may have to "trick" it into leaving your mathematics untouched.
+If there is no plugin for your system, or if it doesn't handle the subtleties of isolating the mathematics from the other markup that it supports, then you may have to "trick" it into leaving your mathematics untouched.
 Most content-management systems provide some means of indicating text that should not be modified ("verbatim"